-IJERD’s Plagiarism and Redundant Publication Policy is a zero-tolerance policy related to plagiarism, self-plagiarism and redundant publication applicable to all authors and stakeholders and for any and all content.
+The International Journal of Environmental and Rural Development’s (IJERD) Plagiarism and Redundant Publication Policy is a zero-tolerance policy related to plagiarism, self-plagiarism and redundant publication, which is applicable to all authors and stakeholders specific to any and all content prior or current content and manuscripts.

-All content submissions are screened using plagiarism detection tools.
+All content submissions are screened using plagiarism detection tools, e.g., Paper Pal.
 Violations of the IJERD Policy shall result in immediate and complete rejection of submitted content.
 If violations of the Policy are detected or reported post-publication, an immediate retraction is required.
 IJERD will conduct a post-retraction review and determine if a time-limited or total ban of the author or stakeholder is justified.

 All IJERD decisions related to the Plagiarism and Redundant Publication Policy shall be final and without the possibility of appeal.